sfdx-isv/sfdx-falcon-appx-demo-kit/PREREQS.md

 ## Important Note for Windows Users
 The core functionality of the ADK is driven by the SFDX-Falcon CLI Plugin which runs cross-platform on Mac, Linux, and Windows.
 There are, however, optional shell scripts provided in the `tools` directory that use syntax supported by the Bash shell (and its cohorts, like Zsh).

 Windows 10 users can enable the "Windows Subsystem for Linux" feature and install the Bash shell.
 There's a great walkthrough that shows you [How to Install and Use the Linux Bash Shell on Windows 10](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10) over at HowToGeek.com.

-## License

-This repository contains code licensed under the MIT License - see the [LICENSE](LICENSE) file for details.